In this article

 Table of contents

-An expense policy is a set of guidelines and rules established by an organization to manage and control the expenses incurred by employees during the course of their work.
-While expense policies can vary from one company, they should communicate the following three key elements:
+An expense policy is a document that outlines how your company handles business expenses incurred by your employees.
+While expense policies can vary from one company to another, they should always communicate these three elements:

 1. Purpose and scope